 CLEAN THE IRON PLATE

-The worst thing you can do to your clothes is ironing them with a dirty or stained iron.
-Before turning the iron on, check the base plate and look for stains, if possible, try it on a piece of cloth before you put it on your favorite clothes.
-If the plate is dirty you will notice right away.
-If so, you can easily clean it using baking soda and water, and wiping the paste across the iron plate.
+The worst thing you can do to your clothes is iron them with a dirty or stained iron.
+Before turning the iron on, check the base plate and look for stains; if possible, try it on a piece of cloth before you put it on your favorite clothes.
+If the plate is dirty, you will notice right away.
+If so, you can easily clean it by using baking soda and water and wiping the paste across the iron plate.

 IRONING THE INSIDE OF THE GARMENTS